AmyHudson/wind-midge-dispersal/README.md

 Would be valuable to see the infected premises as a layer on this map?
 Or, more accurately, large enough populations of viable insect vectors?
 It would also be good to take surface climate into consideration and masking out paths- we know cold fronts can indicate the riding and dropping of these air parcels with

 References:
-Sellers and Maarouf, 1990 Epidemiology and Infection (VSV);
+Sellers and Maarouf, 1990 *Epidemiology and Infection* (VSV);
-Sellers and Maarouf, 1991 Canadian journal of veterinary research (Blue tongue);
+Sellers and Maarouf, 1991 *Canadian journal of veterinary research* (Blue tongue);
-Eagles et al., 2014 BMC Veterinary Research (Blue tongue Culicoides dispersal + trajectories HYSPLIT) Burgin et al., 2012 Transboundary and Emerging Diseases (Blue tongue Culicoides dispersal + trajectories NAME) Bishop et al., 2000 Preventive Veterinary Medicine (Blue tongue Culicoides dispersal + trajectories other models)
+Eagles et al., 2014 *BMC Veterinary Research* (Blue tongue Culicoides dispersal + trajectories HYSPLIT) Burgin et al., 2012 *Transboundary and Emerging Diseases* (Blue tongue Culicoides dispersal + trajectories) Bishop et al., 2000 *Preventive Veterinary Medicine* (Blue tongue Culicoides dispersal + trajectories other models)

 ## Wind dispersal climatology from sampled vector locations ##

 Biting midges are a known vector of VS and some sampling sites have multiple *Culicoides* species present at different abundances. *Culicoides sonorensis* has a pretty wide distribution as environmental generalists in the United States, and their genetic makeup is similar enough to suggest that these populations travel large distances frequently.

 We begin by taking the sampling locations and modeling potential dispersal in summer months (when insects are most active and abundant) over the sampling date period (1980-2020?) at different heights in the atmosphere and different time window aggregates, to generate wind dispersal climatology and determine through which pathways these populations interact.

+### Other Notes ###
+Active flight paired with passive dispersal;
+Handrick et al. 2008 found that there was no long range spread over distances of 300-400km at 850mb.Elevation and terrain roughness can cause air turbulence and drop down of Culicoides and restrict spread.
+Monsoonal winds (Baker et al. 1990 Simulium spp) Braverman and Chechik, 1996